coder/docs/guides/v2-faq.md

 <details>
 <summary>How will we continue to get v1 support?</summary>

-Yes.
-Continue to either work with your account executive at Coder or leverage the [Slack](https://cdr.co/join-community) channel.
+Continue to either coordinate with your Coder account executive or leverage the [Slack](https://cdr.co/join-community) channel.

 </details>